DiscreteMaths/DM04-Functions/Python for Finance-BrandonODriscoll.md

-Python is available for the most important operating systems, such as Windows, Linux, and Mac OS; it is used to build desktop as well as web applications; it can be used on the largest clusters and most powerful servers as well as on such small devices as the Raspberry Pi (cf. http://www.raspberrypi.org).
+Python is available for the most important operating systems, such as Windows, Linux, and Mac OS; it is used to build desktop as well as web applications; it can be used on the largest clusters and most powerful servers as well as on such small devices as the Raspberry Pi.

 - ***Dynamically typed***
 Types in Python are in general inferred during runtime and not statically declared as